keerthanamurali612/Personal_Portfolio_Website/README.md

 ## Overview

-A mobile-friendly personal portfolio website to showcase my skills, projects, and experiences.
-This repository contains the source code for my personal portfolio website.
-The website serves as a showcase of my skills, projects, and experiences.
+Elegantly designed portfolio for both desktop and mobile, featuring my skills and projects.
+Explore the source code repository to delve into my experiences.

 ## Table of Contents 📋